googleapis/google-cloud-cpp/.github/issue_template.md

 Remove the ones that do not apply.

 - Cloud Bigtable.
+- Cloud Storage (under development).
-- Cloud Firestore.
+- Cloud Firestore (commnunity supported).

 ### What version of `google-cloud-cpp` are you using?

-Please include the output from `git rev-parse HEAD` if you are compiling from source, or the version number from correct `*/version.h` file.
+Please include the output from `git rev-parse HEAD` if you are compiling from source, or the version number from the applicable `*/version.h` file.

 ### What compiler and version are you using?